tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The length (in bytes) of the following TLSCiphertext.encrypted_record, which is the sum of the lengths of the content and the padding, plus one for the inner content type, plus any expansion added by the AEAD algorithm.
-  The length MUST NOT exceed 2^14 + 256.
+  The length MUST NOT exceed 2^14 + 256 bytes.
   An endpoint that receives a record that exceeds this length MUST terminate the connection with a "record_overflow" alert.

 encrypted_record
-: The AEAD encrypted form of the serialized TLSInnerPlaintext structure.
+: The AEAD-encrypted form of the serialized TLSInnerPlaintext structure.
 {:br }